KnightmareVIIVIIXC/blocklist-projects/README.md

 > Verify which list is preventing access to a particular domain by using [DNS Warden](https://dnswarden.com/search.html)

 > [!Note]
-> DNS Warden does not search all of the lists included in this blocklist
+> DNS Warden does not search through all of the lists included in this blocklist